HusseinKh90/ECB-Interviews-Dataset/README.md

 The transcript text is the ECB's and their reproduction notice asks that the source be acknowledged.
 If you use the dataset in published work, please credit:

 > the European Central Bank for the underlying transcripts, and this project for the scraper and parsed dataset:
 > Hussein Khalid Hussein (2026).
-ECB Press Conference Dataset.
+ECB Interview Dataset.
 > https://github.com/HusseinKh90/ECB-Interviews-Dataset

 ## License